bichettek/timewebservice/README.md

 #Usage
-Within the path of Vagrantfile simply run : vagrant up
+Within the path of Vagrantfile simply run :

+vagrant up

 Vagrant will provide the ruby files corresponding to the timewebservice app and will provision ruby, rubygems, gems into the vm through puppet.

+NB : If atlas is unvailable, you can download the box from : https://www.dropbox.com/sh/un3oin47nuu93nk/AABXqpxvUZ10d9qu54_Yd1mQa?dl=0

+You will need to add the box to your vagrant local boxes with for exemple :

+vagrant box add centos-6.6-64-puppet.box --name centos-6.6-64-puppet

+In a second time, you need to change the VagrantFile from

+config.vm.box = "puppetlabs/centos-6.6-64-puppet"

+to

+ config.vm.box = "centos-6.6-64-puppet"

 #Credentials
 username : root